Are You Facing a Federal Tax Lien?

 The lien will also be released if the statute of limitations on IRS collections runs out before your tax debt is paid.
 The IRS is legally required to stop collections—and release any lien—ten years after the taxes are assessed.

 If you cannot pay in full, and if your tax debt is relatively new, you do have other options.
-Under the Fresh Start Program, the IRS will release a lien when you enter into a Guaranteed Installment Agreement or a Streamlined Installment Agreement (with some conditions).
+Under the Fresh Start Program, the IRS will authorize a federal tax lien release when you enter into a Guaranteed Installment Agreement or a Streamlined Installment Agreement (with some conditions).

 There are other options, as well, if you don’t qualify for a release of the federal tax lien.